-Let, $\omega$ is the angular velocity of disk about OX, $d\Theta/dt = \omega p$ , the angular velocity of the precession of yoke, which is uniform and is aboutaxis OZ Thus, we get Gyroscopic couple (C) = I $\omega.\omega p$ in magnitude to that, but opposite in the direction.
+Let, ω is the angular velocity of disk about OX, $d\Theta/dt = \omega p$, the angular velocity of the precession of yoke, which is uniform and is about axis OZ

+Thus, we get Gyroscopic couple (C) = $I\omega.\omega p$

-The direction of the couple applied on the body is anticlockwise when looking in the direction YY' and in the limit this is perpendicular to the axis of $\omega$ and $\omega p$ .
-In the supplied apparatus, the reaction couple exerted by the body on its
+The direction of the couple applied on the body is anticlockwise when looking in the direction YY' and in the limit this is perpendicular to the axis of ω and ωp .
+In the supplied apparatus, the reaction couple exerted by the body on its frame is equal in magnitude to that, but opposite in the direction.